rwieruch/blog_robinwieruch_content/blog/react-router/index.md

 # Relative Links in React Router

 The newest version of React Router comes with so called **Relative Links**.
-We will examine this concept by looking at the Users component and its `/users/${user.id}` path which is used for the Link component.
-In previous versions of React Router, it was neccessary to specifiy the *whole path*.
-However, in this version you can just use the *nested path*:
+We will examine this concept by looking at the Users component and its absolute `/users/${user.id}` path which is used for the Link component.
+In previous versions of React Router, it was necessary to specify the *entire path*.
+However, in this version you can just use the *nested path* as relative path:

 ```javascript{9}
 const Users = ({ users }) => {